jupyter-book/jupyter-book/docs/content/myst.md

 You can find much more information about this flavour of Markdown at [the Myst Parser documentation](myst-parser:example_syntax).

-:::{admonition,tip} Want to use RMarkdown directly?
+:::{admonition} Want to use RMarkdown directly?
+:class: tip
 See [](../file-types/jupytext.md)
 :::